igorski/MWEngine/README.md

 You will need [Gradle](https://gradle.org) to run the build scripts.

-Long story short: nothing out of the ordinary with exception of the NDK and SWIG that might not be part of the average Android development environment.
+Long story short: nothing out of the ordinary with the possible exception of the NDK and SWIG which might not be part of the average Android development environment.
 All aforementioned utilities are available on all major Operating Systems.

 ### Build instructions